 - Team: $299/mo — 250K operations

-Make’s operation-based pricing is more predictable than Zapier’s task-based model, especially for workflows that process multiple data items in parallel. [verify pricing]
+Make’s operation-based pricing is more predictable than Zapier’s task-based model, especially for workflows that process multiple data items in parallel.

 n8n — Free Self-Hosted Option